Discovery Logo

 Discovery Channel Logo

 In 2019, Roger developed a new static channel sign.
-She retained only the black “Discovery” inscription, choosing the Circular font for it, and a separate character in the form of a capital “D” was eliminated.
-The globe is now integrated into the word’s first letter and replaces the vertical stroke.
+She retained only the black “Discovery” inscription, choosing the Circular font for it, and eliminated a separate character as a capital “D.” The globe is now integrated into the word’s first letter and replaces the vertical stroke.
 The designers experimented with abstract and classic globes before reaching the final design.
 They placed a traditional map in a circle, depicting the continents using negative space.

 Font and Colors